-Names of places with a population of up to 250,000 are likely to would unlikely be registrable without evidence of distinctiveness.objectionable as signs designating geographical origin unless

-However, the name of a place is not registrable if the place has a reputation for the particular goods or services.
+Names of places with a population of up to 250,000 would unlikely be objectionable as signs designating geographical origin unless the place has a reputation for the particular goods or services.

-• NAPA for alcoholic beverages: exclusively descriptive of geographical origin as the Napa Valley (population 50,879) is a wine producing area.

-BLUE MOUNTAIN for coffee: exclusively descriptive of geographical origin as high quality coffee is grown on the slopes of the Blue Mountain range in Jamaica, West Indies.
+- NAPA for alcoholic beverages: exclusively descriptive of geographical origin as the Napa Valley is a wine producing area. - BLUE MOUNTAIN for coffee: exclusively descriptive of geographical origin as high quality coffee is grown on the slopes of the Blue Mountain range in Jamaica, West Indies.